ramosyuran/tattoo/README.md

 # TATTOO

-**Tatto** is a small entreprise the tatto in Roubaix.
+**Tatto** is a small tatto entreprise in Roubaix.
 We do tattoo all the types of tattoo, for all the people who has 16+.

 **Tattoo** a small friendship business with two people, specializes in tattoo and design, able to make sure that we can do exactly what you want.